How to Price Wellness Coaching

 And you know that acquiring more information on training and nutrition hasn’t helped that issue.

-Behavior coaching is the missing link.
+360 Wellness Coaching is the missing link.
 You can add this as a new service or use it to enhance an existing nutrition service you offer.

 That means it is more valuable and therefore should be priced accordingly.